 Event details

-Guest of honour: Fati N’Zi-Hassane, Director of Oxfam Africa
+Guest of honour: Fati Hassane, Director of Oxfam Africa

 Panelists:

-• Gemma Connell, Chief, Strategic Prioritization and Practices Branch at UNOCHA (virtual participation)
+• Gemma Connell, Chief of the Strategic Prioritization and Practices Branch at United Nations Office for the Coordination of Humanitarian Affairs (OCHA) (virtual participation)

-• Reshma Adatia, Director of Engagement at ICVA
+• Reshma Adatia, Director of Engagement at International Council of Voluntary Agencies (ICVA)

 • Nick Appleyard, Head of the Downstream Business Applications Department at the Directorate of Telecommunications and Integrated Applications, European Space Agency (ESA)